IntroToCode/Spring22_Recipes_Codemates1/dinner/readme.md

 - Baking sheet

 ## Steps for preparation:
- Step1 1: Boil the pasta
+ Step 1: Boil the pasta

  Step 2: Drain the pasta